tytydraco/yessleep/out/Room_331.md

 “Take the whole thing, sonny.
 I insist.”
 She responded.

 She wasn’t getting an argument from me.
 We laughed for a while and we talked about life for a bit and she mentioned that she would usually walk to the grocery store at night because it was the best time to go since it was less crowded.
-She walked me to the door and said “now remember, you don’t pay no heed to people who try to tell you to be scared of the unknown.
+She walked me to the door and said “now remember, you don’t pay no heed to people who try to tell you to be scared of The Unknown.
 Those things can’t hurt you if you don’t let them.”

 I smiled at Mrs. Donahue, and thanked her for everything.
 I looked down the East Wing again and saw a shadow dart from the plant to the corner again.
 I shook my head.
 “Not this time, guy” I said down the hall.
 I walked towards the elevator and headed back out to my truck.
 The rest of the night went pretty quietly.
 Nothing of note really happened after that.